 How do you know this?
-Well, if one parent has less than one hundred and twenty-three (123) overnights (not daytime visits), then you will utilize "Worksheet A," but if both parents each have more than one hundred and twenty-three (123) overnights, then you are on "Worksheet B." And as a general rule, the child support obligation of the paying party will be greater when child support is calculated on "Worksheet A" than it would be when utilizing a "Worksheet B." As such, the unfortunate result is that we often find that parents seek to negotiate for more overnights with their child (ren) merely to attempt to reduce his/her child support obligation!
+Well, if one parent has less than one hundred and twenty-three (123) overnights (not daytime visits), then you will utilize "Worksheet A," but if both parents each have more than one hundred and twenty-three (123) overnights, then you are on "Worksheet B." And as a general rule, the child support obligation of the paying party will be greater when child support is calculated on "Worksheet A" than it would be when utilizing a "Worksheet B." As such, the unfortunate result is that our child support attorneys in Charlotte, NC often find that parents seek to negotiate for more overnights with their child (ren) merely to attempt to reduce his/her child support obligation!

 How Income Affects Child Support

 The next step requires that we determine the gross monthly income of each party and plug those figures into either "Worksheet A" or 'Worksheet B" (which will have already have been predetermined based upon the custodial overnights as discussed above), with gross income meaning all income which a party earns from their employment, disability payments, alimony payments, severance payments, recurring gifts, etc. A full listing of what should be included in your gross monthly income can be found within the North Carolina Child Support Guidelines.